-Farmers and ranchers may face added tax liabilities because the Internal Revenue Service considers insurance settlements on the farm and ranch as taxable income.
+Prolonged drought conditions and unexpected wildfires plagued many farmers and ranchers across Texas and the Southwest last year, causing them to suffer unexpected losses in revenue.
+But many of them are now discovering they face added tax liabilities because the Internal Revenue Service considers insurance settlements on the farm and ranch as taxable income.

 Insurance payments are income

 According to IRS rules, while producers may be getting only pennies on the dollar for the actual losses they incurred, IRS still classifies the insurance payments as income.
 The same is true of liquidated livestock that was sold.
 The revenue from that liquidation is considered taxable income as it represents a capital gain.

 Under normal circumstances, producers could defer taxes on capital gains for two years, but when a disaster declaration is involved, that deferment can be extended for four years.

 "In the case of losses from wildfire, like barns or fences, this gives the farm operator time to replace these items, or, in the case of livestock, to replace the animals that were liquidated," Jones said.

 She warns, however, that if a rancher sells more livestock as a result of the drought than in a normal year, only the added livestock sold above what would normally be culled qualifies for the deferment program.

 "At the end of the four years, you must show that you reinvested these revenues back into building up you herds to pre-disaster levels, otherwise you would still be liable to pay taxes on the difference," she said.

 For example, if you normally cull four head of livestock each year but were forced to sell 24 animals because of a lack of forage or feed, then the proceeds from the sale of 20 of those animals would qualify for deferred income status.
 But at the end of four years, if you fail to reinvest the full amount deferred the first year, you would still be responsible for paying taxes on the difference.